- Reference Number: HEY1188/2021

 You can translate this page by using the headphones button (bottom left) and then select the globe to change the language of the page.
 Need some help choosing a language?
 Please refer to Browsealoud Supported Voices and Languages.

-The following information has been provided by the Department of Nutrition and Dietetics to give you information that may help you to improve your nutritional (energy, protein, vitamin and mineral) intake whilst you are in hospital and when you are recovering from your illness at home.
+The following information has been provided by the Department of Nutrition and Dietetics (dietitians) to give you information that may help you to improve your nutritional (energy, protein, vitamin and mineral) intake whilst you are in hospital and when you are recovering from your illness at home.

 Why am I receiving this information?

-When you are admitted to hospital nursing staff carry out nutritional screening.
+When you are admitted to hospital nursing staff carry out nutritional health screening.
 This has identified that you may benefit from having some nutritional advice.
 If you have had a diagnosis of COVID 19, this can also lead to a reduced appetite and poor nutritional intake.

 I have been given some build up drinks, what are these?